secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/SOC Analyst Prerequisites/Network Enumeration with Nmap/Host Enumeration/Host and Port Scanning.md

 | `--disable-arp-ping` | Disables ARP ping. |
 | `-Pn` | Disables ICMP Echo requests. |

-As a response, we receive an `ICMP` reply with `type 3` and `error code 3`, which indicates that the desired port is unreachable.
+- As a response, we receive an `ICMP` reply with `type 3` and `error code 3`, which indicates that the desired port is unreachable.
 Nevertheless, if we know that the host is alive, we can strongly assume that the firewall on this port is rejecting the packets, and we will have to take a closer look at this port later.

----

-## Discovering Open UDP Ports
+### Discovering Open UDP Ports

-Some system administrators sometimes forget to filter the UDP ports in addition to the TCP ones.
+- Some system administrators sometimes forget to filter the UDP ports in addition to the TCP ones.
 Since `UDP` is a `stateless protocol` and does not require a three-way handshake like TCP.
-We do not receive any acknowledgment.
+- We do not receive any acknowledgment.
 Consequently, the timeout is much longer, making the whole `UDP scan` (`-sU`) much slower than the `TCP scan` (`-sS`).

-Let's look at an example of what a UDP scan (`-sU`) can look like and what results it gives us.
+- Let's look at an example of what a UDP scan (`-sU`) can look like and what results it gives us.

-#### UDP Port Scan
+-  #### UDP Port Scan

-Host and Port Scanning

 ```shell-session
 secmancer@htb[/htb]$ sudo nmap 10.129.2.28 -F -sU